EndPointCorp/end-point-blog/2010/07/21/spree-sample-product-data.html.md

   position: 1
 ```

-And finally, I use a modified version of the Spree's core products.rb file to copy over product images during bootstrap:
+And finally, I use a modified version of the Spree’s core products.rb file to copy over product images during bootstrap:

 ```ruby
 <b>products.rb</b>